An Enemy of the People: Act V

 Dr. Stockmann's father-in-law, Morton Kiil, arrives to say that he has just bought shares in the Baths with the money that he had intended to leave to his daughter and grandchildren.
-He expects that will cause his son-in-law to stop his crusade, to ensure that the spa does not go bankrupt and his family will have a secure future.
+Kiil expects this will cause his son-in-law to stop his crusade, to ensure that the spa does not go bankrupt and his family will have a secure future.
 Dr. Stockmann rebuffs Kiil's threat and also ignores Peter's advice to leave town for a few months.
 Katrine tells Dr. Stockmann she is afraid that the people will drive him out of town.
 But Dr. Stockmann replies that he intends to stay and make them understand "that considerations of expediency turn morality and justice upside down."
 He ends by proclaiming himself the strongest man in town because he is able to stand alone.